 Manually installing Ram is for the more tech-savvy demographic, but this is undoubtedly the best way to increase the performance of your personal computer.
 Even if memory isn’t the solution to your problem, even though this is extremely rare- your PC won’t be harmed because of too much memory.
 However, some systems don’t offer customizable ram storage add-ons and it’s becoming increasingly rare to find one that does.
 However, if you do manage to find a computer that allows customizable ram space installing the memory card can be difficult.
 Thankfully, there are numerous of Youtube videos that can teach you how to do this step by step.

-Upgrading your old hard disk (hdd) to the latest SSD (Solid State Drive) can increase the performance and reliability of the system dramatically.
+Upgrading your HDD to SSD can increase the performance and reliability of the system dramatically.
 SSDs are very fast and more reliable then HDDs.
-You can easily replace your old hdd to new ssd.
+You can easily replace your old HDD to new SSD.
+Here is guide to Move Windows 10 from HDD to SSD easily without loosing your data.